teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### client_service_type
 The type of client service connection to use.
 0 = Terminal, 1 = Twitch. **Requires restarting TRBot to apply.**

+## log_level
+The minimum logging level of the bot's logger.
+This determines which types of logs get output to the log file and in the console.
+TRBot uses [Serilog](https://github.com/serilog/serilog) for logging, thus this value is directly linked to Serilog's [LogEventLevel enum](https://github.com/serilog/serilog/blob/dev/src/Serilog/Events/LogEventLevel.cs).

+- 0 = Verbose
+- 1 = Debug
+- 2 = Informational
+- 3 = Warning
+- 4 = Error
+- 5 = Fatal

+Lower values result in more detailed logs.
+This defaults to 2, Informational.
+Requires reloading to apply changes while the bot is running.

 ### auto_promote_enabled
 If 1, users who reach a threshold of valid inputs will be automatically promoted to a given access level, if they haven't already.
 A value of 0 disables this.

 ### auto_promote_level
 The access level to automatically promote users to.

 ### auto_promote_input_req
 The number of valid inputs required for a user to be automatically promoted to.